NAVER-INTEL-Co-Lab/gaudi-perf/README.md

 For instructions on matrix multiplication throughput measurements, visit the `matmul` directory.
 Commands are described in their respective files.

-To measure prefill throughputs for Llama models, visit the `prefill` directory.
+To measure prefill throughput for Llama models, visit the `prefill` directory.

+Single-node training throughput is available in the `train` directory.